Last call for positions in the PhD program in Physics had as deadline for applications August 2nd, 2019.

 - a brief statement (maximum 1 page) about your scientific interests you would like to pursue.

-The results concerning the assessment of degrees and qualifications of the last selection will be posted on this website on September 16th, 2019; shortlisted candidates will be interviewed (via skype) starting from September 26th, 2019.
+The results concerning the assessment of degrees and qualifications of the last selection have been posted on this website on September 16th, 2019; shortlisted candidates were interviewed (via skype) starting from September 26th, 2019.

 Selection of candidates will consist of a preselection (with a shortlist) based on the documentation included in the application, and a subsequent oral examination or web-conference based interview (e.g. using skype).